 - Normal HVPG values are <5 mm Hg.
 HVPG >10 mm Hg predicts the development of oesophageal varices.

-- However, HVPG is moderately invasive and its clinical role is uncertain.
+- However, HVPG is moderately invasive although it remains the gold standard.

 - Liver biopsy - if indicated, may help diagnose the underlying cause.